The Sun Also Rises (The Vampire Diaries)

-"The Sun Also Rises" is the 21st episode of the second season of The CW television series, The Vampire Diaries and the 43rd episode of the series overall.
-It originally aired on May 5, 2011.
-The episode was written by Caroline Dries and Mike Daniels and directed by Paul M. Sommers.
+"The Sun Also Rises" is the twenty-first episode of the second season of the American supernatural teen drama television series The Vampire Diaries, and the 43rd of the series.
+It aired on The CW on May 5, 2011.
+The episode was written by supervising producer Caroline Dries and co-producer Mike Daniels, and directed by Paul M. Sommers.

 Plot

 Caroline (Candice Accola) and Matt (Zach Roerig) are still trapped while Tyler (Michael Trevino), in his werewolf form, tries to kill them.
 Matt shoots him with the wooden bullets so he and Caroline can escape while Elena (Nina Dobrev) tries to explain to Jenna (Sara Canning) what is happening and that she is transitioning into a vampire.
 Greta (Lisa Tucker) comes to complete the transition offering Jenna her blood.
 Jenna tries but cannot resist and she drinks it.

 Stefan (Paul Wesley), Alaric (Matt Davis), and Elijah (Daniel Gillies) are headed to meet Bonnie (Kat Graham) so they can start their plan to kill Klaus (Joseph Morgan) when Damon (Ian Somerhalder) calls Stefan to tell him that Klaus has Jenna and he is going to use her as the vampire for the ritual.
 At the same time, Greta prepares everything for the ritual on Klaus' orders.
 Klaus hands her the moonstone and the ritual starts with Klaus killing Jules (Michaela McManus) first.

 Matt reveals to Caroline that he knows about her and that he was on vervain when he asked her to compel him.
 He also reveals her that her mother knows everything and she is trying to figure out what to do since she grew up hating vampires.
 While they talk, Tyler gets outside of the house and back to his human form and Caroline helps him.

 Alaric, Stefan, and Elijah get to Bonnie and Jeremy (Steven R. McQueen) where Alaric tells Jeremy about Jenna and Stefan tells Bonnie that he will ask Klaus to let him take Jenna's place in the ritual.
 Stefan talks to Elijah, asking him if he can trust him since Klaus is his brother and Stefan himself had many opportunities to kill Damon but he never could.
 Elijah tells Stefan that he had other siblings too and Klaus took them away from him.
 Stefan realizes that Elijah wants revenge and he leaves.